 The breeding history over the last three decades has resulted in more puppies being born, although it is still a fairly exclusive breed.
 Waiting lists can be long, and prices is very similar to any designer breed dogs.
 But over time, more breeders of the Alaskan Klee Kai are emerging.

 For more information and to find a reputable breeder near you we suggest making contact with clubs and associations in your country.

 Alaskan Klee Kai breeders have to ensure that they meet all of the requirements as listed by AKKAOA.
 Once they move through all of the suggestions, they can list their dogs for adoption.
 Make sure you know where to look.
-You’ll need to ensure that they’re a licensed breeder to prevent diseases, criminal transactions, and other issues.
+I wrote before about how to choose a reputable dog breeder to prevent diseases, criminal transactions, and other issues.

 Becoming an Alaskan Klee Kai breeder is challenging since they’re so rare.
 Nordic Mini Huskys explains that it’s important to socialize any Alaskan Klee Kai as soon as possible to prevent common problems when meeting new people or pets.